 - On stages and platforms where part of a performance

 - Where candles on tables are securely supported on substantial noncombustible bases and candle flame is protected

-To request an exception, please email the building inspector, Dean Hummel, at firstname.lastname@example.org and include the following information: the type of event and expected number of attendees, the building name and room number (approximate location if outdoors) where the event will take place, the type of flame device and why it is needed.
-If this exception is satisfactory to the building inspector, he will then forward this request on to the Nevada State Fire Marshall for approval.
-A copy of the State Fire Marshall’s written approval will be kept by Environmental Health and Safety.
+To request an exception, please contact the Occupational Health & Safety Manager and include the following information: the type of event and expected number of attendees, the building name and room number (approximate location if outdoors) where the event will take place, the type of flame device and why it is needed.
+Environmental Health & Safety will consult the Nevada State Fire Marshal for approval.
+A copy of the State Fire Marshal’s written approval will be kept by Environmental Health and Safety.

 An exception for the use of solid alcohol fuel gel (a.k.a.
 Sterno) for food warming will automatically be granted to University employees, contractors, and vendors if all of the following guidelines are met: